Bubble-o0O/MetBEC/README.md

 ***Quality Control (QC)-based Batch Effect Correction (BEC) in Metabolomics***
 # Contact
 E-mail to <guozhendong19@mails.ucas.ac.cn> for any questions (**preferably in Chinese**).
-# References
-- A New Statistical Method for Evaluating Batch Effects and the Matching Quality Control-Based Batch Effect Correction Strategy in Metabolomics. *Submitting*.
 ## Description
 Batch effects are inevitable in large-scale metabolomics.
 Prior to formal data analysis, BEC is applied to prevent from obscuring biological variations.
 Here, we provide six QC-based BEC algorithms and several relevant functions.
 - Intra-BEC methods: